-Fund transfers: Allows a school district, charter school, or a cooperative unit to make operating fund and account transfers for FY20 only.
+Fund transfer flexibility: Allows a school district, charter school, or a cooperative unit to make operating fund and account transfers for FY20 and FY21 only.

-- Limits the amounts to be transferred to revenue not already assigned or encumbered. - No aid or levy effect. - Requires that a fund or account transfer under this section be revenue neutral for the district and not affect its receipt of aid or levy. - Requires board approval for fund and account transfers made under this section. - Requires the transfers to occur before the books for FY20 are closed. - Requires the fund and account transfers to be well documented - Requires the commissioner of education to issue guidance for the fund and account transfers made under this section.
+- Limits the amounts to be transferred to revenue not already assigned or encumbered. - No aid or levy effect. - Requires that a fund or account transfer under this section be revenue neutral for the district and not affect its receipt of aid or levy. - Requires board approval for fund and account transfers made under this section. - Requires the transfers to occur before the books for FY20 are closed. - Requires the fund and account transfers to be well documented

+Requires the commissioner of education to issue guidance for the fund and account transfers made under this section.
 Requires the guidance to identify both eligible purposes for the transfers and eligible accounts and funds.

 Cash flow adjustment: Requires the commissioner of education to accept and approve an application for a modification to a school district's cash flow payments under the metering schedule if a delay in property tax receipts is shown to affect the district's ability to repay its bondholders (this is a change in cash flow only, not a change in revenue).
-Note: For most districts, the next payment to bondholders is due in August of 2020.